InfuseAI/primehub-site/docs/model-deployment.md

 + `Deployment ID`: An unique ID.

++ `Model Image`: The image which can be served directly or acted as the pre-packaged ML base image.

 + `Model URI`: The location which the trained model is stored in.

-+ `Model Image`: The image which the model is based on.

 + `Image Pull Secret`: a pull secret for the model image if required.